What is Data Mining?

-There will be about >20 billion connected devices on the Internet of Things (IoT) by 2020.
+By 2020, there were already more than 20 billion connected devices on the Internet of Things.
 The data generated by this activity will be available on the cloud, creating an urgent need for flexible, scalable analytics tools that can handle masses of information from disparate datasets.

-Cloud-based analytics solutions are making it more practical and cost-effective for organizations to access massive data and computing resources.
-Cloud computing helps companies quickly gather data from sales, marketing, the web, production and inventory systems, and other sources; compile and prepare it; analyze it; and act on it to improve outcomes.
+With data pouring in from sales, marketing, the web, production and inventory systems, and more, cloud-based analytics solutions are making it more practical and cost-effective for organizations to access massive data and computing resources.
+Cloud computing helps companies accelerate data collection, compile, and prepare that data, then analyze it and act on it to improve outcomes.

 Open source data mining tools also afford users new levels of power and agility, meeting analytical demands in ways many traditional solutions cannot and offering extensive analyst and developer communities where users can share and collaborate on projects.
 In addition, advanced technologies such as machine learning and AI are now within reach for just about any organization with the right people, data, and tools.

-Businesses that gain the most value from data mining typically select a platform that:
+Businesses that gain the most value from data mining typically select a platform that meets the following criteria:

-- Incorporates best practices for their industry or type of project.
-Healthcare organizations, for example, have different needs than e-commerce companies.
+- It incorporates best practices for their industry or type of project — for example, healthcare organizations have different needs than e-commerce companies.

-- Manages the entire data mining lifecycle, from data exploration to production.
+- It manages the entire data mining lifecycle, from data exploration to production.

-- Aligns with the enterprise applications, including BI systems, CRM, ERP, financial, and other enterprise software it must interoperate with for maximum return on investment.
+- It aligns with all enterprise applications, including BI systems, CRM, ERP, financial systems, and other enterprise software.

-- Integrates with leading open source languages, providing developers and data scientists with the flexibility and collaboration tools to create innovative applications.
+- It integrates with leading open source languages, providing developers and data scientists with the flexibility and collaboration tools to create innovative applications.

-- Meets the needs of IT, data scientists, and analysts, while also serving the reporting and visualization needs of business users<
+- It meets the needs of IT, data scientists, and analysts, while also serving the reporting and visualization needs of business users.

 The Talend Big Data Platform provides a complete suite of data management and data integration capabilities to help data mining teams respond more quickly to the needs of their business.

-Based on an open, scalable architecture and with tools for relational databases, flat files, cloud apps, and platforms, this solution complements your data mining platform by putting more data to work in less time — which translates into faster time to insight and competitive advantage.
+Based on an open, scalable architecture and with tools for relational databases, flat files, cloud apps, and platforms, this solution complements your data mining platform by putting more data to work in less time — which translates into faster time to insight for a competitive advantage.